glennmckechnie/weewx-uradmon/README.md

 **Description**

-This is a skin that integrates with [weewx](http://weewx.com) (weather station software) and provides the capture and storage of the output from an A3 [uradmonitor](https://www.uradmonitor.com).
+This extension provides a Service, and a Report skin that integrates with [weewx](http://weewx.com) (weather station software).

+The Service captures and stores the output from an A3 [uradmonitor](https://www.uradmonitor.com) into a local database at the exisiting archive interval (as set in weewx.conf)
+The Report will generate a seperate html page at weewx/uradmon/index.html with daily, weekly, monthly and yearly graphs as is done with the main weewx/ pages and your weather station.

 ***Instructions:***